OneCard will be a smarter way to travel and access services.

 It allows concessionary bus passengers to use a ‘touch and go’ device when they board buses in Leicester.

-The card is part of a smart and integrated ticketing project, being led by Leicester City Council, in partnership with Leicestershire County Council and local bus companies.
+The card is part of a smart and integrated ticketing project, being led by Leicester City Council, in partnership with Leicestershire County Council and local bus operators.

 Smart ticketing is live on Arriva, First, Centrebus and Kinch fleets for concessionary users.